 Direction signs that merge into a yellow blur, arrival and departure boards clicking away, all this is a sensory nightmare and my brain is in overload, panic is now starting to set in, and still, there is no one I can see who could help me.
 If I tell them I am suffering from acute anxiety would they even understand?

-Oh to be a child again and have someone guide me through this madness and confusion, to be able to pass the message on to the next link in the chain as I progress towards the plane, and if it happened when I land at the other end, the journey would be like any other – before I became ill.”
+Oh to be a child again and have someone guide me through this madness and confusion, to be able to pass the message on to the next link in the chain as I progress towards the plane, and if it happened when I land at the other end, the journey would be like any other – before I became ill – Richard Monaghan

-For a perspective on travelling with an eating disorder, Hope Virgo from Pulling the Trigger told us how it feels and how travelling actually helped her overcome her problem;
+For a perspective on travelling with an eating disorder, Hope Virgo, mental health champion, told us how it feels and how travelling actually helped her overcome her condition;

 Travel really can broaden the mind